 Need to shake off the cobwebs from the night before?
 Or just ready to get loose?
 The College Lawn Hotel has the remedy for you.
 They’ve got all the right stuff: bars, outdoor seating (on lush grass too), DJs and a d-floor for when you need to groove away your impeding Monday blues.
-There’s live acoustic performances from 6pm, $15 Espresso Martinis and $18 Sunday roasts.
+There’s DJs from 6pm and $15 Espresso Martinis.
 Sunday sorted.

 Let's face it, it's hard to be blue when you are drinking tropical cocktails on a rooftop in a beachside beer garden.
-With DJs playing from 4pm and assemble-it-yourself plates of tortillas with fried fish, spiced avocado, cabbage and herbs, this is one of the best places to spend a Sunday afternoon.
+With live music and DJs playing from 3pm and $40pp yum cha this is one of the best places to spend a Sunday afternoon.

 Forget the quiet farewell to the weekend.
 Howler throws Sunday soirees in the beer garden with DJs and bands keeping the party vibes going late.
 Monday meetings be damned!
 Hungry?
 Go for the slow-roasted pork belly burger paired with fennel, apple and radicchio slaw and served with fries (naturally).
 For the herbivores, try the pumpkin and sweet potato burger instead.

 Walk out of the waters of the St Kilda beach and to the bar at Republica.
-There’s live music, beach views and drinks, not to mention the super-relaxed crowd who are all there to soak up the sun.
+There’s live music from noon, plenty of beach views and drinks, not to mention the super-relaxed crowd who are all there to soak up the sun.
 If you want to take it up a notch, head upstairs to Captain Baxter to continue along with your merry Sunday.